January 12, 2016

 Plagued with hair loss, dull skin and digestive problems, nutritionist Joy McCarthy’s aha moment came from turning her diet around.
 This Canadian nutrition guru has appeared on Global’s Morning Show and Canada AM to tout her philosophy on honouring our relationship with food and our bodies.
 The recipes and advice in her book Joyous Health: Eat & Live Well Without Dieting shifts perspectives from deprivation to embracing natural, nutritious food, along with easy lifestyle changes that impact long-term health.
 Here are her top five tips for a healthier diet:

 1. Eat for your body and mind.
 “Eat probiotic-rich foods like sauerkraut or kefir (fermented yogurt).
 Your gut health is directly related to your mental health and well-being.
+Gut health is one of the underlooked areas of overall health.
+According to this review, there are supplements that can improve your gut health, resulting in improved digestion and weight loss.
 If you have healthy gut bacteria and healthy digestion it can actually impact your mood significantly.”

 2. Detox in a healthier way.
 “What I suggest is just eating more detoxifying foods on a regular basis.
 There’s so many local foods that have naturally detoxifying properties, everything from cauliflower and beets — beet roots and greens are incredibly detoxifying for your liver — to broccoli, brussel sprouts, kale and cabbage.
 Rather than doing two weeks of cutting everything out or only eating one thing and then going back to your regular diet, it’s better to just eat more detoxifying foods on a daily basis.
 It’s a simpler way.”